 For many companies vendor management is treated as just another back-office function to be administered by procurement and accounts payable.
-But are those companies putting their organizations at risk by not taking a more strategic view of vendor management?
+But are those companies putting their organizations at risk, or at very least missing out on opportunities for more efficient supply chains by not taking a more strategic view of vendor management?
 For organizations in many different industries the vendors or suppliers are at the heart of their business and a weak or deficient vendor base poses a significant risk to their supply chain and business continuity.

-Now that you have a robust supplier onboarding tool in place your vendor management program needs to address vendor management from the transaction perspective.
-Cloud based vendor portals, or supplier portals, should have the ability to allow vendors access 24×7 to check on the status of payments or payment disputes that have been submitted, as well as submit requests for payment via web based invoice submission.
-A vendor portal or supplier portal also provides the platform to build a supply chain finance initiative like dynamic discounting or other supply chain finance vehicles that can be strategic tools to keep your vendor base healthy.
+Now that you have a robust supplier onboarding tool in place and you are able insure compliance from your vendor and you are able to validate their critical data, you can now address vendor management from the transaction perspective.
+Cloud based vendor portals, or supplier portals, should have the ability to allow vendors access 24×7 to check on the status of payments, submit and track payment disputes that have been submitted, as well as submit requests for payment via web based invoice submission.
+A vendor portal also provides the platform to build a supply chain finance initiative like dynamic discounting or other supply chain finance vehicles that can be strategic tools to keep your vendor base healthy.

 An important tool in the bag crucial to a strategic vendor management program is AP Automation.
 Through the use of workflow, data capture, document management and other processing functions, a hosted, cloud based accounts payable automation solution is a key component of a comprehensive vendor management solution.